percona/pbm-docs/source/troubleshooting.rst

 - Your MongoDB deployment and ``pbm-agents`` running in it: to what ``mongod`` node each agent is connected, the |pbm| version it runs and the agent's state
 - The currently running backups / restores, if any
-- Backups stored in the remote backup storage: backup name, completion time, size and status (complete, canceled, failed)
+- Backups stored in the remote backup storage: backup name, :ref:`completion time <Completion time>`, size and status (complete, canceled, failed)
 - :term:`Point-in-Time Recovery` status (enabled or disabled).
 - Valid time ranges for point-in-time recovery and the data size